 Plenti (RateSetter) is a peer to peer lending platform which lets investors lend their money to borrowers, according to an interest rate set by the lender.
 Borrowers then make monthly repayments (principle plus interest) which are credited back to the lenders account.
 Lenders can chose how much they want to loan, the rate they want to charge, and the time-frame they want to lend the money for.
-I wrote this article before they changed their name to Plenti, so just bear with me as I edit the article and use the names interchangably.

 How I started using Plenti Peer to Peer Lending

 I was referred to Plenti by a friend who has been using the platform for several years.
 She has used it as an alternative to term deposits in a bank (due to banks woeful interest rates), as a form of fixed interest investment.
 I won’t go into asset allocation here, but depending on your personal circumstances a small investment in fixed interest is usually a smart move.

 I used her referral code and got a $100 sign up bonus when I signed up and deposited $1000 into the program.
 I’m still getting used to how the system fully works but this is an awesome ongoing experiment I am doing in order to diversify my income sources.

 The details of Plenti Peer to Peer Lending

 “To create an online marketplace which provides a straightforward and secure peer-to-peer investing facility to match Borrowers and Investors.
 We are seeking to change the way people think about Investing and Borrowing.”RateSetter.com.au